ultimateai/workflows/README.md

     - github_email: automatic bot email for commiting
     - github_user: automatic bot user for commiting
     - k8s_manifests_repo: {organization}/{repo} containing your argoCD-linked repo like ultimateai/k8s-manifests
+    - run_e2e_tests: Wether to launch of not e2e testim tests - only in case of deployment to staging
+    - staging_cluster_name: ultimateai-staging-main-1
+    - staging_cluster_location: europe-west1
+    - testim_project: 4j2SxviWIdxspepqscef
+    - testim_grid: Testim-Grid
+    - testim_suite: Which testim suite you want to execute - normally, Critical or Moderate.
+    - testim_additional_flags: Additional CLI parameters for testim, don't touch this parameter too much without your qa team involved "--turbo-mode --parallel 2"

 -   `rollback.yml`: This action will deploy a selected version to a selected environment.
 If version is not provided, it will deploy the latest release =)
 Input needed: